York County Community College

 York County Community College (YCCC) is a public community college in Wells, Maine.
 YCCC is part of the Maine Community College System.

 History

 York County Community College was established in 1994 as York County Technical College (YCTC) by the 116th Maine Legislature.
 In 1995, YCTC opened with an enrollment of 156 students as well as three associate degree programs and two certificate programs.

 In December 1995, YCTC earned candidacy accreditation status from the New England Association of Schools and Colleges.
 Full accreditation status was obtained in 1999.

 In November 1997, YCTC began classes in a new building.
 In later years, the building was expanded.

 YCTC changed its name to York County Community College in July 2003.

-In October 2020, the YCCC changed its mascot to the Hawk.
+In October 2020, the YCCC changed its mascot to the Hawk from the Coyote.